You can't turn him into a whore

 - Peter Parker from Spiderman, as the CEO of his own company, could focus on financial gain.
 He instead chooses to focus on the betterment of mankind (and limits his salary to compensate for the resulting low profits).

 - The Phantom Menace: Jedi Master Qui-Gon Jinn was allegedly never chosen to join the Jedi Council because of his unorthodox views, and his questioning of/refusal to just go along with the council's views and decisions.

 - Captain Gordon from Godzilla: Final Wars.
 When the Earth Defense Force is infiltrated at the command level, the soldiers nonetheless implicitly trust Gordon, who would never become "one of them."

-- In The Untouchables, when Elliott Ness asks Malone why he's still a beat cop at his age, the latter answers that he's one of the few policemen in Chicago who isn't on the take.
+- In The Untouchables (1987), when Eliot Ness asks Malone why he's still a beat cop at his age, the latter answers that he's one of the few policemen in Chicago who isn't on the take.

 - In Batman Begins, Lucius Fox was shifted away to the Applied Sciences division for making too much trouble for the Wayne Industries Board of Directors.
 At the end of the movie, he becomes CEO of the company.

 - In the unproduced Batman: Year One film reboot by Darren Aronofsky, Lieutenant Jim Gordon fulfills this role.
 Gordon is (quite literally) one of the only two notable cops (the other a newly-hired desk jockey) who refuses to accept the drug money kickbacks and corruption that permeate the Gotham City Police Department, to the point that he is kept on crap assignments and as far out of the way as possible by Commissioner Loeb.